DavidMinarsch/defi-aeas/docs/capital_allocation.md

     # already in best pool
     return

-if not strategy.is_rebalancing_profitable(active_pool, new_pool):
+if new_pool is not None and not strategy.is_rebalancing_profitable(active_pool, new_pool):
-    # we assume sync retrieval as gas costs for rebalancing must
+    # here we assume sync retrieval as gas costs for rebalancing must
-    # be continuously monitored and locally stored
+    # be continuously monitored and locally stored, although we
+    # need to ensure this estimate is recent enough
     return

 active_pool = strategy.active_pool
-strategy.next_active_pool = active_pool
+strategy.next_active_pool = new_pool
-active_pool.initiate_withdrawal()
+self.initiate_withdrawal(active_pool)
-# this will request withdrawal transaction
+# this will request withdrawal transaction flow
 ```

+....TBC